anand-bala/zotero-ls/README.md

 # Zotero Language Server

-This is a language server for Markdown and TeX documents that directly pull citations from Zotero (using Better BibTex).
+This is a language server for TeX/LaTeX documents that directly pull citations from Zotero using the Better BibTeX SQLITE database and its JSON-RPC API.